LeonorPDX/react-books-app/README.md

 ## Installation
 * Clone this repo
 * `cd` into the backend directory
-* Run bundle
+* Run `bundle install`
-* Run rails s
+* Run `rails s`
-* Either right click the index.html file to open in browser, or cd into the frontend directory and use terminal to run the frontend
+* Either right click the index.html file to open in browser, or `cd` into the frontend directory and use terminal to run the frontend
-* To explore the Rails API, open your browser to localhost:3000 and use RESTful routes to view the books, users, and notes routes.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/LeonorPDX/react-books-app